강의

 Design 30 systems including Netflix, Tesla, Meta, and Tinder yourself within 6 weeks,

-A course that teaches you to create designs so you can handle system design in domestic developer interviews at Silicon Valley system design level
+"A course that teaches you to design systems at Silicon Valley system design level for Korean developer interviews"

-🇺🇸 Silicon Valley Internship in the US
+🇺🇸 Silicon Valley Internship in the United States

 ✅ The course price is scheduled to increase again in 2026.